hopsoft/docker-graphite-statsd/README.md

           carbon-relay LINE_RECEIVER_PORT in [`statsd`](https://github.com/statsd/statsd/blob/master/exampleConfig.js) config.

 ## Logrotate
-By default logs are rotated daily, using built-in `/etc/periodic/daily/logrotate` script.
+By default logs are rotated daily, based on configuration in  `/etc/logrotate.d/graphite-statsd`.
+You can variate rotation by adding `size 10M` or changing time up to `hourly` (instead of `daily`), because of logrotate is is evaluated hourly by `/etc/periodic/hourly/logrotate`.
 Please note, that according to Docker [logging best practices](https://success.docker.com/article/logging-best-practices) "Ideally, applications log to stdout/stderr, and Docker sends those logs to the configured logging destination.".
 You can use `-` as log file name for such behaviour.

 ## Runit
 Each service started and controlled by runit will be gracefully shutdown when stopping the container : wait up to 7 seconds for the service to become down, then it will be killed.
 The runit environment variable `$SVWAIT` overrides this default timeout.
 Additionnally, a global timeout can be also specified with the docker-run option `--stop-timeout`.